k2view-academy/K2View-Academy/updates/product_update_20210721.md

 The Search experience of the K2View Support Platform has been improved by introducing the following:

 * Search suggestions.
 Get the best match for your key word in the search widget as you type.
-* Search both the articles and the forum.
-You can now search within the Q&A too!
+* Search results are retrieved from not only the Knowledge Base, but now from the Q&A and Community categories as well.
-* Full search results.
-What to see all the results?
-Press enter in the search widget and get them all, broken by three categories: Knowledge Base, Q&A and Community.
-Note that you can filter the results by category.
+* Search results are displayed indicating from where the results were retrieved: Knowledge Base, Q&A or Community.
+In addition, you can filter the results by category.